 Back to topPrinciple

-ESE fluorescence measurement systems, such as the ESElog, work with impinging light based on a confocal measurement principle.
+ESE fluorescence measurement systems work with impinging light based on a confocal measurement principle.
 In contrast to the off-axis principle, the excitation and emission beam in confocal systems have the same, parallel course (see figure Comparison of the off-axis and confocal principle).
 In the detector, the measurement signal is extracted by a precise system of beam splitters and filters.
-This measurement principle works on solid surfaces as well as in liquids.
+This measurement principle works on arbitrary surfaces as well as in liquids.
 One of the major advantages of the confocal principle compared to the off-axis principle is the much higher flexibility regarding detector and sample positioning.
 When using the off-axis principle, accurate positioning of the sample is highly critical in order to get comparable results.
 In contrast, when using the confocal principle, the positioning of the sample is less critical.

 Back to topProcedure